pu2clr/SI4735/README.md

 4. Check if the pins 17 (SCLK / SCL) and 18 (SDIO / SDA) of the SI47XX device are correctly connected to the Arduino board pins;
 5. Check the pull-up resistors connected to the pins 17 (SCLK / SCL) and 18 (SDIO / SDA) of the SI47XX device;
 6. Check the voltage on SI47XX pin 15 (RST).
 It should be 3.3V.
 All digital pins of your Arduino must have 3.3v when in HIGH condition.
 If it is greater than 3.3V, probably you are using an 5V board;
-7. If you are using the board Arduino Pro Mini 3.3V (8MHz), be sure you selected the correct board on Tools menu, Processor: __"Atmega328P (3.3V, 8MHz)"__.
+7. If you are using the board Arduino Pro Mini 3.3V (8MHz), be sure you selected the correct board on Arduino IDE Tools menu, Processor: __"Atmega328P (3.3V, 8MHz)"__.
 By default, the Arduino IDE uses the 5V processor version;
 8. Do not try to power an ATmega328 Arduino Board designed to work with 5V and 16MHz with a 3.3V supply.
 That configuration will make your system unstable.
 See [ATmega328P Datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf);
 9. Do not try to power your Arduino based board designed to work with 3.3V with greater voltage.
 See the technical specifications of your Arduino Board and remember that the maximum voltage of the SI47XX MCU CONTROL INTERFACE is 3.6V;
 10. Check the external crystal and its capacitors connections.